-Several of the raptor wintering habitats are located on a properties adjacent to those with infrastructure, without specific access granted.
+The raptor wintering habitat is located on a property adjacent to those with infrastructure, without specific access granted.
 As a result, NRSI biologists will conduct behavioural studies from the roadside, adjacent property, or other suitable vantage point.
 These surveys will be conducted for at least 30 minutes to allow enough time to thoroughly scan the woodland edge and field for indication of raptor perching or foraging.
-Where access is granted, transects will be conducted when suitable with biologists slowly walking the edge of woodlots.
 All surveys will be conducted using binoculars and/or spotting scopes that are suitable for observing bird activity and identify species composition (if possible), from the survey location.
 Data collected will be similar to that for standardized area searches, and will include: